Breckenridge, Colorado: Discovery

+The Town of Breckenridge was incorporated on March 3, 1880.
 The Breckenridge Heritage Alliance reports that in the 1930s, a women's group in Breckenridge stumbled upon an 1880s map that failed to include Breckenridge.
 They speculated that Breckenridge had never been officially annexed into the United States, and was thus still considered "No Man's Land".
 This was completely false—official US maps did include Breckenridge—but these women created an incredibly clever marketing campaign out of this one map.
 In 1936 they invited the Governor of Colorado to Breckenridge to raise a flag at the Courthouse officially welcoming Breckenridge into the union—and he came.
 There was a big party, and the entire event/idea of Breckenridge being left off the map made national news.
 The "No Man's Land" idea later morphed into a new theme of Breckenridge being referred to as "Colorado's Kingdom", and the theme of the town's independent spirit is still celebrated to today during the annual "Kingdom Days" celebrations every June.

 In December 1961, skiing was introduced to Breckenridge when several trails were cut on the lower part of Peak 8, connected to town by Ski Hill Road.
-In the 50-plus years since, the ski area was gradually expanded onto adjacent peaks, with trails opening on Peak 9 in the early 1970s, Peak 10 in 1985, Peak 7 in 2002, and Peak 6 in 2013.
+In the ensuing decades, the ski area was gradually expanded onto adjacent peaks, with trails opening on Peak 9 in the early 1970s, Peak 10 in 1985, Peak 7 in 2002, and Peak 6 in 2013.

 On November 3, 2009, voters passed ballot measure 2F by a nearly 3 to 1 margin (73%), which legalized marijuana possession for adults.
 The measure allows possession of up to an ounce of marijuana and also decriminalizes the possession of marijuana-related paraphernalia.
 Possession became legal January 1, 2010.
 Possession was still illegal by state law, however, until the passage of Colorado Amendment 64 in 2012.